electricitymaps/electricitymaps-contrib/README.md

 ### Carbon intensity calculation and data source
 The carbon intensity of each country is measured from the perspective of a consumer.
 It represents the greenhouse gas footprint of 1 kWh consumed inside a given country.
 The footprint is measured in gCO<sub>2</sub>eq (grams CO<sub>2</sub> equivalent), meaning each greenhouse gas is converted to its CO<sub>2</sub> equivalent in terms of global warming potential over 100 year (for instance, 1 gram of methane emitted has the same global warming impact during 100 years as ~20 grams of CO<sub>2</sub> over the same period).

-The carbon intensity of each type of power plant takes into account emissions arising from the whole lifecycle of the plant (construction, fuel production, operational emissions, and decomissioning).
+The carbon intensity of each type of power plant takes into account emissions arising from the whole lifecycle of the plant (construction, fuel production, operational emissions, and decommissioning).
 Carbon-intensity factors used in the map are detailed in [co2eq_parameters.js](https://github.com/tmrowco/electricitymap/blob/master/config/co2eq_parameters.js).
-These numbers come from the following scientific peer reviewed litterature:
+These numbers come from the following scientific peer reviewed literature:
 - IPCC (2014) Fifth Assessment Report is used as reference in most instances (see a summary in the [wikipedia entry](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources#2014_IPCC.2C_Global_warming_potential_of_selected_electricity_sources))

 Country-specific carbon-intensity factors: